jiasong18/Ant-Media-Server-Wiki/REST-API-Security-Documentation.md

 > TODO: Use ` in specifying paths use `IP Filtering Settings` in `Dashboard > {Application} > Settings` in panel.
 -->

-If you want some IP addresses to be able to access REST APIs, you should add IP’s or IP Ranges in `Dashboard > {Application} > Settings` > `IP Filtering Settings` in panel.
+If you want only some IP addresses to be able to access REST APIs, you should add IP’s or IP Ranges in `Dashboard > {Application} > Settings` > `IP Filtering Settings` in panel.

 ![REST API Filter](https://antmedia.io/wp-content/uploads/2019/12/antmedia-dashboard-IP-Filter.png)